-The laboratory experiments supported the likelihood of a late-spring germination window (April to May), when the temperature increases and water availability in the soil is assured.
-In agreement with this, we observed seedlings of P. orientalis in the field in early May (Fig. 4).
+Our laboratory experiments supported the likelihood of a late-spring germination window (April to May), when the temperature increases and water availability in the soil is assured.
+In agreement with this, we observed seedlings of P. orientalis in the field in early May.
 Seed germination characteristics in P. orientalis were quite similar to those reported for many temperate wetland species that require high temperature, temperature fluctuation and light for ideal germination conditions.
-For example, seeds of Salix spp. are also non-dormant at the time of dispersal and can germinate in a wide range of temperatures (4).
-This combination of characteristics is known as the 'Typical Wetland Germination Requirement (TWGR)' (5,6).
-Considering the thermal germination needs observed in our experiments, the long-term population survival of P. orientalis, particularly at the western edge of its distribution, could be furtherly threatened by reduced spring precipitation, increased temperatures and more frequent extreme weather events (7).
-There may be a second window of suitable germination conditions between late summer and early autumn, so our future research will focus on testing the natural germination seasons of P. orientalis, and how they may shift between spring and autumn.
+For example, seeds of Salix spp. are also non-dormant at the time of dispersal and can germinate over a wide range of temperatures (4).
+This combination of characteristics is known as the 'typical wetland germination requirement (TWGR)' (5,6).
+Considering the thermal germination requirements observed in our experiments, long-term population survival of P. orientalis, particularly at the western edge of its distribution, could be further threatened by reduced spring precipitation, increased temperatures and more frequent extreme weather events that are predicted to occur with ongoing climate change (7).
+There may be a second window of suitable germination conditions between late summer and early autumn, and our future research will test this to better understand the natural germination seasons of P. orientalis, and how they may shift between spring and autumn as climate change continues to alter natural environmental regimes.
 Indeed, understanding how germination strategies will respond to ongoing climate change is important for implementing active conservation measures.